EliAndrewC/l7r/setting/l7r.md

 Every samurai retainer belongs to a noble lineage.
 These are not simply bloodlines, but well-defined political coalitions.
 Each lineage whose population makes up at least 10% of the samurai in the domain generally has a representative on the house Chancellery, which sets policy through its advice given to the daimyo.
 The "ruling" lineage bears the name of the house, e.g. the Wakashi house is ruled by a daimyo from the Wakashi lineage, and one of the daimyo's close family members (often a spouse or sibling or child) will be the Wakashi chancellor.

-As an example, let's consider the Ryusei domain of the Mirumoto family of the Dragon clan.
+As an example, let's consider the Ryusei domain of the Mirumoto Family of the Dragon Clan.
 The Ryusei domain is a roughly-average-sized House with a population of about 4,200 samurai out of a total of 210,000 humans (remember that the median domain has 5,000 samurai out of 250,000 humans, so this is a fairly typical domain).

 The Ryusei House Chancellery is composed of representatives from its six largest lineages, which collectively make up almost 90% of the domain.
 The ruling lineage (i.e. the daimyo's lineage) is the Ryusei lineage, and it and the others are listed below: